ibm-cloud-docs/vpc/faq-vpc.md

 No.

 ## What is the limit on the number of characters in a VPC name?
-{:faq}
+{: faq}

 Currently, the limit is 100.
 If this limit is exceeded, you might receive an "internal error" message.

 ## Can any of my VPC resource names begin with a number?
-{:faq}
+{: faq}

 No, although the name can contain numbers, it must begin with a letter.

 ## Are there restrictions on what characters I can use in a name?
-{:faq}
+{: faq}

 Yes, the UI blocks consecutive double dashes, underscores, and periods from being part of a VSI name.

 ## Can a subnet size be changed after it is created in a VPC?
-{:faq}
+{: faq}

 No.

 ## During the PGW creation, do I need to reserve the FIP, or does the system automatically reserve the FIP?
 Will I see that Floating IP when I query all of the Floating IPs?
 {: faq}

-As the spec is currently defined, the VPC API automatically creates a floating IP along with the public gateway if an existing floating IP is not specified.
-And yes, that floating IP will show up in the list.
+The VPC API automatically creates a floating IP along with the public gateway if an existing floating IP is not specified.
+And yes, that floating IP shows up in the list.

-## Who enforces that there must be only 1 public gateway per zone for a VPC?
+## Who enforces that there must be only one public gateway per zone for a VPC?
 {: faq}

 The VPC API service enforces this limit.